First-Year Writing Seminar Overview

 Writing Seminar faculty design their own Writing Seminars according to shared curricular guidelines, summarized here:

 - Writing Seminars meet for two 80-minute periods per week.
 In class, students discuss source materials and readings (often in terms of writing), receive instruction on key writing skills, and examine their own writing in draft workshops and small groups.
 Classes are designed to engage students as actively as possible.

 - Faculty offer feedback on pre-drafts, as well as extensive marginal and cover comments on three drafts and four final revised assignments.
 They also discuss drafts-in-progress with student writers in required individual, paired, and small group conferences.
 For experienced faculty, this intensive engagement with student writing outside of class time averages 20 hours per student each semester.
 For new faculty, the average is often significantly higher as they learn strategies for diagnosis and effective feedback.

 - Unlike most other courses, which are organized primarily around readings, Writing Seminars are organized primarily around writing, totaling about 30 finished pages.
-The major assignments include (i) a short critical argument engaging 2-3 primary and theoretical texts (5-6 pp.), (ii) a more complex argument engaging diverse kinds of evidence and methodologies as the student organizes and intervenes in a scholarly conversation (7-8 pp.), (iii) an innovative researched argument on a topic of the student’s choosing (10-12 pp.), and (iv) a short, final assignment aimed at a less specialized audience and due the day before Dean’s Date in January and May.
+The major assignments include (i) a short critical argument engaging 2-3 primary and theoretical texts (5-6 pp.), (ii) a more complex argument engaging diverse kinds of evidence and methodologies as the student organizes and intervenes in a scholarly conversation (7-8 pp.), and (iii) an innovative researched argument on a topic of the student’s choosing (10-12 pp.).